aws-solutions-library-samples/guidance-for-automated-querying-of-amazon-s3-logs-with-amazon-athena/README.md

 <a name="10-feedback"></a>
 ## 10. Feedback

-To submit feature ideas and report bugs, use the [Issues section of the GitHub repository](issues/) for this guidance
+To submit feature ideas and report bugs, use the [Issues section of the GitHub repository](issues) for this guidance

 <a name="11-license"></a>
 ## 11. License

 This solution is licensed under the MIT-0 License.
-See the [LICENSE](LICENSE)file.
+See the [LICENSE](LICENSE) file.